pryv/dev-site/source/guides/data-modelling.md

 }
 ```

-#### Store in a separate account
+- **Store in a separate account**

-The other solution you might be thinking of is : "But what if we store all technical data in a dedicated "System" Pryv.io account ?
-This would keep only "useful" data in John's account, while we could still have all technical data stored somewhere."
+The other solution you might be thinking of is : *"What if we store all technical data in a dedicated "System" Pryv.io account ?
+This would keep only "useful" data in John's account, while we could still have all technical data stored somewhere."*
 If you don't want to bother John with technical data by adding it in his Pryv.io account, well, you might have to do it anyways.
-Storing this data out of John's account might be a solution, but you need to keep in mind that John needs to be able to access it anytime if it is considered as “personal” data.
+Indeed, keep in mind that John needs to be able to access it anytime if it is considered as “personal” data.
 You will therefore need to define a shared access for John on this data...

 ### Define accesses to the streams

 Ready to take a deep dive right into the core of Pryv.io ?
-Be ready for the big jump.

 <p align="center">
 <img src="https://media.giphy.com/media/iMBEgyXkFBtdCFS93i/giphy.gif" width="400" />
 </p>

 Pryv.io streams structure allows you to define granular accesses on data and to share only necessary information with different access levels ("read", "manage", "contribute", "create-only").
-The data sharing is made on streams (acting as "folders" in your computer) instead of particular events (similar to "files").
+The data sharing is made on **streams** (acting as "folders" in your computer) instead of particular events (similar to "files").

 And this could prove very useful.
 Imagine a situation in which you want one person to access a particular folder of your data, but not the rest.
 You have moved away to university, starting a new life, but you want to reassure your mum by sharing with her your position anytime.
 However, you don't want her to access your "Glucose" and "Weight" streams not to upset her.

-Doing it with Pryv.io has never been easier.
+This can be easily done with Pryv.io.

 ```js
 ├── Health